probmods/probmods2/chapters/14-bayesian-data-analysis.md

 viz.density(posteriorBeliefs, {bounds: [0,1]})
 ~~~~

-The model above is a hypothesis about how person updates her prior beliefs about the probability of a coin being spun to heads, upon conducting 20 trials of a spinning experiment.
+The model above is a hypothesis about how a person updates her prior beliefs about the probability of a coin being spun to heads, upon conducting 20 trials of a spinning experiment.
 We can use this model to make predictions about other kinds of questions we could then ask the observer.
 For instance, let's take up the bet of whether or not the *next spin* will go to heads.
 Also, consider if you were to make 10 more spins: How many of them would go to heads?